zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.60/building-from-source.md

 ## Testing your Changes

 If you made changes to React Native and submit a pull request, all tests will run on your pull request automatically.
-To run the tests locally, see [Running Tests](testing.md).
+To run the tests locally, see [Testing your Changes](testing.md).

 ## Making your changes available